ebeshero/scienceFiction/docs/project4.md

 ### Class directory of links:
 Please record <a href="https://docs.google.com/document/d/1nbu16hTnIl2d8RTl3aniPZ2fmAfVMSS3dZxdivAUpVU/edit?usp=sharing">links to your Google Sheets and visualization files here</a>.
 This page (below the directory) also contains detailed advice and codeblocks for customizing your network visualization in Kumu.

-### Phase 2: Building networks
+### Phase 2: Building your first network
 Once you have worked out how to organize data into columns and customize displays of of your network, work on designing a network analysis for *The Handmaid’s Tale*.
+(In our first week, create a network that establishes 10 connections.)

 Your network should be developed from Elements with a coherently organized set of Types and Tags, and you should provide images and descriptions for at least the most important nodes.
 Elements can be anything you find significant: characters (on or offstage), objects on stage, events, locations, shared identities, etc.